EricCote/20486D-DevelopingASPNETMVCWebApplications/README.md

-### 20486D: Developing ASP.NET Core MVC Applications
+# ASP.NET 6 MVC Labs
+## Former Course 20486D from MS Learning

+Course **20486D: Developing ASP.NET Core MVC Applications** was a course from MS Learning, retired on 2021/12/30.
+The course covered ASP.NET MVC in the .NET Core 2.1 timeframe (2018)

+Some of the course material (the training textbook, the slides) was **not** Open Sourced.

+But all demos, lab solutions and build instructions (with the detailed steps) was Open Sourced on Github, using the very permissive MIT License.

+This fork is updating demos and labs to the latest .NET version: .NET 6.

-**NOTE** : This solution uses a default branch named net6.
+**Important note** : This solution uses a default branch named `net6`.

-The original branch (named master), is still using .NET 2.1.
+The original branch (named `master`), is still using .NET 2.1.

-All labs have been updated to .NET 6  (except lab 2)

-####Todo
+All demos and labs are now updated from 2.1 to .NET 6.
+A minimum rewrite was done in this first release.
+A future release should rewrite and re-architecture the source code.
+(For example, modern apps should not have a dependency on jQuery.)

+---

+### Todo

-All lab instructions are still using .NET 2.1
+Lab instructions are still using .NET 2.1 and VS 2017.
+All steps should be updated to supprt.NET 6 and VS 2022.

-Lab 2 needs to be updated.